s-earnest/s-earnest.github.io/_posts/2019-02-01-Everything-Starts-Here.md

 ---

-> This is an anticle explaining how all this parth started.
+> This is an aticle explaining how this parth started, marketing management (option communication), statistics, and Machine Learning.
 {: .prompt-info }